ThatCoolCoder/foss-rcas/README.md

 # foss-rcas

-FOSS RC Aviation Simulator (prototype)
+FOSS RC Aviation Simulator (in early development)

 ## Controls

-ctrl+d to toggle debug mode, r to reset plane, space to launch plane if it doesn't have wheels, ctrl+shift+r to restart entire simulator, f1 for screenshot, p to pause.
+- space to launch plane if it doesn't have wheels
+- r to reset plane
+- f1 to take a screenshot
+- f2 to show/hide the UI when in flight
+- p to pause.
+- ctrl+d to toggle debug mode
+- ctrl+shift+r to restart entire program

 The main aircraft controls can be seen and configured through `Settings>Input Map`

 ## Misc info

-Much of the physics is based on the boat simulator in `godot-learning`, but it's sufficiently diverged to the point where any form of shared library would not be practical.
+Much of the physics is based on the boat simulator in my `godot-learning` repository, but it's sufficiently diverged to the point where any form of shared library would not be practical.

 All units are the base SI units unless explcitly stated so.